nicks-crumpets/nicks-crumpets/README.md

+I'm Nick, an advid software developer from the UK
-I'm Nick, a programming student currently on a T-Level Programming course
+I'm currently on a T-level digital development and design course